LukasKnuth/briefly/README.md

 - If multiple feeds have the same `group` value, their items will be listed in the same group.
 - When only `url` is specified, the object can be replaced by just a string (see example above).

+## Shoutouts

+This is heavily inspired by [the web-reader project by @capjamesg](https://github.com/capjamesg/web-reader).
+This is basically a more integrated and easier to run version of this project.